RADESH626/black-noise-nextjs/memory-bank/progress.md

 - **Fixed Missing Design Details After Quantity Update:** Ensured `src/app/acciones/CartActions.js` returns fully populated cart data after quantity updates.
 - **Implemented client-side quantity and subtotal updates with debouncing:** Quantity changes in the cart now update the UI instantly, and server synchronization is debounced to improve performance (debounce delay adjusted to 1 second).
 - **Fixed item not removing when quantity is 0:** Modified `src/components/common/CartComponent.jsx` to remove items from the client-side cart state when their quantity is set to 0.

-## Remaining Tasks:
-- Documented the new "Patrones de Sincronización de Datos" in `memory-bank/systemPatterns.md`, outlining the strategy for client-side data management with optimistic updates and debounced server synchronization.
-- Comprehensively refactored `src/components/common/CartComponent.jsx` to implement optimistic UI updates and debounced server synchronization for `handleAddItem`, `handleRemoveItem`, `handleClearCart`, and `handleUpdateQuantity` (with a consistent 1000ms debounce delay).
-Rollback logic is included for server errors.
+- **Implemented optimistic updates and debouncing for "Add to Cart" in Catalog Page:** Refactored `src/app/catalogo/page.jsx` to use optimistic UI updates and debounced server synchronization when adding designs to the cart, improving perceived performance and user experience.

 ## Remaining Tasks:
 - Identify and refactor other pages/components with iterative changes as per the new "Patrones de Sincronización de Datos".